JanSharp/VRCMenuSystem/gm-menu-requirements.md

   - Dragging the scrollbar (must be wide enough)
   - Maybe experiment with "page down/up" buttons in the UI
 - Decent contrast between UI text and its background
+- Having some kind of color that indicates something is synced/global that is used everywhere
+  - Local would have their own color, or just be white/gray
+- Default menu open page
+  - Players - Main
+  - GMs - Last State

 # Common Tasks